varp/dockerfiles/README.md

 Ubuntu/CentOS based development and applications running environments.

 ## base
-Minimalistic base environment, based on Ubuntu/CentOS.
+Minimalist base environment, based on Ubuntu/CentOS.
 In each version of the base distribution you will get enabled:
   - Locales support
   - BASH as default shell interpreter
   - Full set of APT/RPM utils.